 Gold Star Families are next of kin of a member of the United States Armed Forces who lost his or her life in a “qualifying situation,” such as a war, an international terrorist attack, or a military operation outside of the United States while serving with the United States Armed Forces.

-The Department also offers free entrance days for everyone throughout the year to mark days of celebration and commemoration including the birthday of Martin Luther King, Jr., National Public Lands Day, Veterans Day, and the signing of the Great American Outdoors Act.
+The participating agencies also offer several fee-free days for everyone throughout the year to mark days of celebration and commemoration.
+Examples of fee-free days include the birthday of Martin Luther King, Jr., National Public Lands Day, Veterans Day, and the signing of the Great American Outdoors Act.

 I appreciate this program very much.
 But its still not clear how you actually obtain one of these passes.
 It makes sense that you present your VIC card on entry, but many places that this pass covers do not have an entry gate.
 You attach a placard on your parked vehicle’s rear view mirror.
 So, having an actual placard would be important.
 The USGS website only talks about Senior Passes, Disabled Access Passes and full price annual passes.
 Hopefully there will be more information coming soon.